Lxrd-AJ/Floi/README.md

 # Floi
-A Spike to learn more about different Machine learning methods
+A Spike project to learn more about different Machine learning methods